 Consumers have the right to place an initial or extended "fraud alert" on a credit file at no cost.
-An initial fraud alert is a 1-year alert that is placed on a consumer's credit file.
+An initial fraud alert is a one-year alert that is placed on a consumer's credit file.
 Upon seeing a fraud alert display on a consumer's credit file, a business is required to take steps to verify the consumer's identity before extending new credit.
 If you are a victim of identity theft, you are entitled to an extended fraud alert, which is a fraud alert lasting seven years.
 Should you wish to place a fraud alert, please contact any one of the three major credit reporting bureaus listed below.

 As an alternative to a fraud alert, consumers have the right to place a "credit freeze" on a credit report, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
 The credit freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
 However, you should be aware that using a credit freeze to take control over who gets access to the personal and financial information in your credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application you make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
 Pursuant to federal law, you cannot be charged to place or lift a credit freeze on your credit report.
-To request a security freeze, you will need to provide the following information:
+To request a credit freeze, you may need to provide the following information, depending on whether the request is made online, by phone, or by mail: